ritza-co/replit-docs-2/docs/tutorials/39-two-player-wordle-clone-python-rich.md

+---
+title: Wordle with Python & Rich
+---

 # Building a two player *Wordle* clone with Python and Rich on Replit

 In this guide, we'll build a version of the popular game *Wordle*.
 Instead of the computer providing a word that the player has to guess, our version will work with two players.
 Player 1 will enter the word, and then player 2 will try to guess the word entered, similar to the popular game *Hangman*.